w3f/Grants-Program/applications/DeepAccountAnalytics-PolkadotDataAlliance.md

 We consider our approach a _genuinely collaborative_ approach, because anyone can contribute at any of the 3 tiers -- providing raw indexes, deep indexes, or dashboards.
 All dataset deliverables are public and the data processing itself is also reproducible in a "ETL" flow.
 This should be contrast to a _non-collaborative_ approach where dataset is kept locked away unshared with the community, closed source and thus irreproducible.

 However, because all three tiers involve a certain amount of storage, compute and data engineering/data analyst man power, it is critical to not _just_ build the above three tiered solution, but recognize that it needs **maintainence**.
 The Web3 Foundation supports maintainence, but does not support the considerable cloud computing costs that Tier 1 and 2 require, nor the sort of solution that Tier 3 requires.
-We thus propose that the above three tier architecture be situated _in conjunction with_ a [Polkadot Data Alliance bounty](https://docs.google.com/document/d/1ryC6dxcd9tiQsB7KiCc2BY_TwBJ5jKloGfCyVAGCkKo/edit#heading=h.gjdgxs), not just for ourselves at Colorful Notion, but for everyone equally commited to genuine collaboration a Polkadot Data Alliance.
-The Polkadot Data Alliance charter will be included [here]()
+We thus propose that the above three tier architecture be situated _in conjunction with_ a [Polkadot Data Alliance bounty](https://docs.google.com/document/d/1fA5ARHy-frzgZC66rniKZ5o7CSbDvCTkS--kWaMzuMs/edit#), not just for ourselves at Colorful Notion, but for everyone equally commited to genuine collaboration a Polkadot Data Alliance.

 It is believed that this collaborative framework can address many different problems other than deep analytics, and result in a more efficient allocation of Treasury funds and parachain resources: including an industry-wide multichain block explorer, ecosystem-wide XCM indexing, tracing tools, to name a few that our team has explored with some depth of seriousness.